Stanleynista/Data-Economics/README.md

 # Data-Economics

-This is a repository for a serie of economic analysis using the API from the Brazilian Central Bank (BACEN)
+This is a repo for economic analysis using the API from BACEN and another sources of data.